-If you were around last year around Pledge-time, you’ll know I had a grand old time reviewing their Complete Multivitamin Powder in the lemonade flavor.
+If you were around last year during the 2018 Bariatric Foodie Pledge, you’ll know I had a grand old time reviewing their Complete Multivitamin Powder in the lemonade flavor.

 Well, this year BariLife is back with a new flavor: watermelon!